Physics-based simulation of a simple pendulum.

-Try using the graph and changing parameters like mass, length, gravity to answer these questions about the spring simulation:
+Try using the graph and changing parameters like mass, length, gravity to answer these questions (leave damping at zero to simplify things):

 - What is the relationship between angular acceleration and angle?